Ultimaker/Cura/README.md

 Configuring Cura
 ----------------
-Please check out [Wiki page](https://github.com/Ultimaker/Cura/wiki/Cura-Settings) about configuration options for developers.
+Please check our [Wiki page](https://github.com/Ultimaker/Cura/wiki/Cura-Settings) about configuration options for developers.

 Translating Cura
 ----------------
-Please check out [Wiki page](https://github.com/Ultimaker/Cura/wiki/Translating-Cura) about how to translate Cura into other languages.
+Please check our [Wiki page](https://github.com/Ultimaker/Cura/wiki/Translating-Cura) about how to translate Cura into other languages.

 License
 ----------------